 Port Fairy in southwest Victoria is a quiet seaside town and a popular stopover for couples travelling the Great Ocean Road.
 This beautiful and charming place is also home to Australia’s premier folk music festival.
-It’s held every year in March and showcases national and international acts.
+This year the 44th running of the Port Fairy Folk Festival takes place from the 6th – 9th March 2020, the Labour Day in Victoria and once again will showcase national and international acts.
 The streets of Port Fairy come alive with buskers and people who love and appreciate everything to do with folk music.

 This March grab a bargain car hire deal at Melbourne Airport and drive three and a half hours west of Melbourne.
 Here are some of the best things to do when you get there.